fideltfg/Player-Inventory-System/ReadMe.md

 - **Automatic**: Saves when the game closes or the Inventory System object is destroyed.
 - **Manual**: Call `Load()` and `Save()` methods from your scripts.
 - **Save Location**:
-  - Set by the `UsePersistandDataPath` option on the `InventoryController`.
+  - Set by the `UsePersistantDataPath` option on the `InventoryController`.
   - True: Saves at `Application.persistentDataPath + "/Data/data.dat"`.
   - False: Saves at `pathToYourProject + "/Data/data.dat"`.